angulartist/beam-amazon-batch-example/guide/shuffling.md

 transactions := textio.Read(s, '../path/to/file.txt')
 ```

 Then, we must extract the credit card type from each transaction and build a key-value pair where the key is going to be the card type and the value's gonna be 1.
-This approach will allow us to run a reduce function in order to aggregate a sum.
+This approach will allow us to run a reduce function in order to aggregate the sum.

 ```golang
 // NOTHING -> PCollection<Transaction>